Greenville DMV office opening on Saturday mornings

 The Saturday hours are 8 a.m. until noon, according to a DMV news release.

 Services will include in-house testing for permits and licenses and other services.
-Greenville will not be among eight offices providing road testing in an effort to reduce the backlog of teenage drivers who are required by state law to pass a road test to gain their Level 3 Full Provisional license.
+However, only eight offices will provide road testing in an effort to reduce the backlog of teenaged drivers who are required by state law to pass a road test to gain their Level 3 Full Provisional license.

+Those offices are Jacksonville, Wilmington South, Durham South, Greensboro West, Hudson, Charlotte South, Huntersville and Hendersonville.

-The Greenville office, located at 4651 North Creek Drive will offer in-house testing for permits and licenses and other services on Saturdays, but no road testing.
+The Greenville office, located at 4651 North Creek Drive, and offices in Fayetteville West, Raleigh North, Greensboro East, Winston-Salem South, Charlotte North, Monroe and Asheville will offer in-house testing for permits and licenses and other services on Saturdays, but no road testing.

 The DMV offices in Greenville, Kinston and Jacksonville will join 22 others in offering expanded office hours from 7 a.m. to 5 p.m. on weekdays starting Monday.